A community based enterprise run by and for people with disabilities and their families

 COME AND JOIN US

-Purple Umbrella’s mission is to enable people who access direct payments and who have quite substantial or specific unmet support needs to lead a full and active life in their community.
-We do so by providing meaningful daytime activities and opportunities for new experiences, and by ensuring well-trained and motivated staff are always available to support them
+Purple Umbrella’s mission is to enable people who access direct payments and who have quite substantial or specific support needs to lead a full and active life in their community.
+We do so by providing meaningful daytime activities and opportunities for new experiences, and by ensuring well-trained and motivated staff are always available to lead the groups.

 ART For ALL